Foreign Limitation Periods Act 1984

 (b) except where that matter falls within subsection (2) below, the law of England and Wales relating to limitation shall not so apply.

-Section 2 of the Act creates a specific exclusion dealing with the position where the length of a foreign limitation period would be contrary to public policy.
+Section 2 of the act creates a specific exclusion dealing with the position where the length of a foreign limitation period would be contrary to public policy.

 Background

-Prior to the passing of the Act, the position with respect to foreign limitation periods was confusing and inconsistent, and depended upon whether the foreign limitation rule was characterised by the English courts as procedural or substantive.
+Prior to the passing of the act, the position with respect to foreign limitation periods was confusing and inconsistent, and depended upon whether the foreign limitation rule was characterised by the English courts as procedural or substantive.
 The position was summarised in Private international law in English courts:

-Prior to the Foreign Limitation Periods Act 1984, the approach to time bars and their impact on litigation was complicated.
+Prior to the act, the approach to time bars and their impact on litigation was complicated.
 A provision which operated by extinguishing the right or the claim, or by ‘prescribing’ it, was regarded as substantive, with the result that such a provision, if part of the lex causae, was applicable in proceedings before an English court.
 By contrast, a provision which prevented the bringing of proceedings by limiting the time within which an action might be brought, but which did not annul the underlying right, was regarded as a procedural rule.
 The result was that any such provision of the lex fori would be applied by an English court while any like provision of the lex causae would not be.
 English time-bar provisions are enacted in the form of limitations, not prescriptions.
 The result was that English limitation periods and foreign periods of prescription applied cumulatively, with the shorter of the two being decisive.
 Except as the result of logic, the practical wisdom of this was impossible to see.